-Testing eggs for freshness is important if you keep your own chickens.
-One would hope in the supermarket they are reasonably fine, though you can never be quite sure; but eggs should last several weeks before going off.
+Testing eggs for freshness is important if you keep your own free-range chickens.
+One would hope from the supermarket they are reasonably fine, though you can never be quite sure; but they should last several weeks before going off.
 Here are some little tips.

-Drop your egg in question into a bowl of cold water.
-I'm sure you know there's a bubble of air at the larger end; the one on the left in the graphic above.
+Drop your egg in question into a bowl of cold-water.
+I am sure you know there is a bubble of air at the larger end; the one on the left in the graphic below.

-Since the shell is porous, air may penetrate it and enter that bubble or pocket making it more buoyant; then the narrow end will be lower and the larger will be higher.
+The shell is porous so air may penetrate it and enter that bubble or pocket making it more buoyant; then the narrow-point will be lower and the larger higher.
 The egg will tend to stand on end.

-Oops, I'm sorry that this is blurred; I'll have to retake this photo tomorrow.
-But can you see how the larger end is slightly raised?
-But the whole egg is very much still at the bottom, and not even standing on end; then it's getting older.
+Can you see how the larger-end is slightly raised?
+But the whole egg is very much still at the bottom, and not even standing upright; then it is getting older.

-If the egg floats then it's rotten; chuck it out.
+If the egg floats then it is rotten; chuck it out.

 Had they stopped laying altogether?
 We doubted it.

-Finally after three long weeks I noticed one hen was missing at feeding time; I roamed the garden knowing full well that she was doing her business.
+Finally after three long weeks I noticed one hen was missing at feeding-time; I roamed the garden knowing full well that she was doing her business.
 Finally she gave a cry of victory in the most unexpected of places.
-I couldn't believe it.
+I could not believe it.